rem137/IA_Manager/README.md

 ```
 python -m ia_manager.start_servers
 ```
+The helper script launches the two Flask apps in separate threads (without reloaders).
 This requires `flask` and `llama-cpp-python`.
 The assistant calls `http://localhost:8080/pensee` to generate internal thoughts.